Slicer/SlicerJupyter/README.md

 jupyter labextension install @jupyter-widgets/jupyterlab-manager ipycanvas jupyter labextension install @jupyter-widgets/jupyterlab-manager ipyevents
 ```
-* Install Slicer kernel in the Python command prompt:
+* Install Slicer kernel in in the **External Python environment**:
   * Switch to JupyterKernel module in 3D Slicer
   * Click "Copy command to clipboard" to copy the kernel installation command to the clipboard
   * Paste the command in the Python command prompt (not in Slicer's Python console)
 * Start Jupyter notebook.
-For example, by runnning _jupyter-notebook_ executable.
+For example, by runnning _jupyter-notebook_ executable in the **External Python environment**.

 See video of installation steps using Anaconda here:

 [![](doc/InstallVideoThumbnail.png)](https://youtu.be/jcRsRw6RC2g)

-## Using Slicer from a notebook
+# Using Slicer from a notebook

 * Create a new notebook, selecting _Slicer 4.x_ kernel (for example, _Slicer 4.11_).
 Jupyter will open a new Slicer instance automatically when kernel start is requested.
 This Slicer instance will be automatically closed when kernel shutdown is requested.